Gay and Lesbian Adolescents

 Homosexuality is the persistent sexual and emotional attraction to someone of the same sex.
 It is part of the range of sexual expression.
 Many gay and lesbian individuals first become aware of and experience their homosexual thoughts and feelings during childhood and adolescence.
 Homosexuality has existed throughout history and across cultures.
 Recent changes in society's attitude toward homosexuality have helped some gay and lesbian teens feel more comfortable with their sexual orientation.
 In other aspects of their development, they are similar to heterosexual youngsters.
 They experience the same kinds of stress, struggles, and tasks during adolescence.

 Parents need to clearly understand that homosexual orientation is not a mental disorder.
-The cause(s) of homosexuality are not fully understood.
+The cause(s) of homosexuality is not fully understood.
 However, a person's sexual orientation is not a matter of choice.
 In other words, individuals have no more choice about being homosexual than heterosexual.
 All teenagers do have a choice about their expression of sexual behaviors and lifestyle, regardless of their sexual orientation.

 Despite increased knowledge and information about being gay or lesbian, teens still have many concerns.
 These include: